VisheshThapa/VisheshThapa/README.md

 ## Hey there ...
 I am Vishesh

-- 🔭 Graduate Mechanical Engineeer
+- 🔭 Graduate Mechanical Engineeer from UBC
 - 🧓 I'm a seasoned programmer in Rust and Golang
 - 🤖 Robot Control engineering expereince with Simens PLC
 - 🌊 Creating Rust Application for Compuational Fluid Dynamics